moxx799/carya_tutorial/readme.md

 ref: https://github.com/microsoft/vscode-remote-release/issues/1722#issuecomment-1483162486
 ref: https://code.visualstudio.com/docs/remote/tunnels
 1. Install Code CLI `curl -Lk 'https://code.visualstudio.com/sha/download?build=stable&os=cli-alpine-x64' --output vscode_cli.tar.gz` then `tar -xf vscode_cli.tar.gz`
+2. Qequest a node` salloc -t 1:00:00 -n 24 --gpus=1 -N 1`
-2. Create a tunnel by `./code tunnel `, select the github and use the code output to connect the account on https://github.com/login/device
+3. Create a tunnel by `./code tunnel `, select the github and use the code output to connect the account on https://github.com/login/device
-3. Open VSCode locally, ctrl+shift+p and type "tunnel" to find the "Remote-Tunnels: Connect to Tunnel..." command.
+4. Open VSCode on local machine, ctrl+shift+p and type "tunnel" to find the "Remote-Tunnels: Connect to Tunnel..." command.
 The tunnel I created shows up in the list, click it.

 # `Do not` need to see the following:
 ***